The "fêtes galantes" in the Louis XV period

 In this respect, the subject spread to all media.
 The Sèvres manufacture (a royal manufactury from 1759) used the engravings and subjects of François Boucher, a protégé of Madame de Pompadour, for its porcelain creations.
 The whiteness of the young women's complexions enhances the whiteness of the material.
 Between 1778 and 1797, a large number of pastoral themes are found in biscuits, small unglazed statuettes, which are used as table decorations.
 This was an opportunity to stimulate the imagination of the spectators and to lead to conversations between the guests.
 One notices both the richness of his host's décor and his ability to see beyond the innocent scenes.

-Blue porcelain cup in the Sèvres style, 19th century
+Blue porcelain bowl in the Sèvres style, 19th century

-For make no mistake about it, country romancing is not only reserved for true love.
+For make no mistake, country romances are not just the preserve of true love.
 The second half of the 18th century saw the arrival of the notion of libertinage.
-The term had already existed in the 17th century, but it represented above all a freedom of thought and a certain inconstancy of love.
-From the reign of Louis XV, a bon vivant king and lover of pleasures, it became synonymous with the search for carnal pleasures.
-This led to a double language of works between apparently chaste scenes and crude sexual connotations.
+The term had already been used in the 17th century, but it mainly represented freedom of thought and a certain inconstancy of amorous feeling.
+From the reign of Louis XV, a bon vivant and pleasure-loving king, it became synonymous with the pursuit of carnal pleasures.
+This led to a double language in the works, between seemingly chaste scenes and crude sexual connotations.

 The flute-playing shepherds can show the ease of falling in love in a musical atmosphere surrounded by harmonious nature, as well as representing a sexual act for 18th century society.
 The play of looks sometimes gives way to explicit gestures or dishevelled clothing, as is the case on the Bisque hunting scene with a gallant couple from our collection.